 eminent birth of a child on June 29, 1800.

-postings at that time, which may provide a clue to the transfer as a
+postings at the time, which may provide a clue to the

 of families allowed to accompany a regiment abroad.

-regulation varied as some regiments viewed the government's restriction
+regulation varied in practice as some regiments viewed the

 Possibly this was the reason

-the family were assigned a garrison placement on the
+the family was assigned a garrison placement on

-other side of the Atlantic ocean, in Halifax, Nova Scotia instead of
+other side of the Atlantic, in Halifax, Nova Scotia instead of

 active service in the Mediterranean.

 David continued to muster with his fellow gunners in Capt.
-Lucius O'Brien Company through 1800 and 1801 but the first of May 1801 a series of transfers occur that will transport the family to a new continent.
+Lucius O'Brien Company through 1800 and 1801 but by the first of May 1801 a series of transfers occur that would transport the family to a new continent.
 The first transfer occurs on May 1st when he is recorded as "from Adjutant's Detachment," the second is his transfer effective "1st July 1801 to Lt.
 Col. Robinson's Co."
-This company was stationed in Saint John, New Brunswick, and very soon after this we learn that "Gunner David Scott to Halifax" and that this transfer was effective 1st of Sept 1801 when he officially transferred to Capt.
-Wright's Co. stationed in Halifax, NS.
+This company was stationed in Saint John, New Brunswick, and very soon after this we learn that "Gunner David Scott to Halifax" and that this transfer was effective 1st of Sept 1801 to Capt.
+Wright's Company stationed in Halifax, NS.

-The family travelled to Nova Scotia in 1801 from Woolwich, possibly arriving first in Saint John, NB but clearly being in Halifax by Sept 1st.
+Ships travelled on the route often and we know the family travelled to Nova Scotia in 1801 from Woolwich, possibly arriving first in Saint John, NB but clearly the were attached to the base in Halifax by Sept 1st.
 Separate married quarters did not exist at the Halifax Citadel when they arrived, thus the entire family likely followed the normal pattern for military families and lived in the barracks along with the men.
-This Halifax company soon changed command with Major Daniel Gahan taking command from Capt.
-Wright.
+This Halifax company soon changed command with Major Daniel Gahan taking command from Captain Wright.
 David Scott's name continues on the Muster Roll of the 2nd Battalion of the Royal Artillery in Gahan's Company in Halifax during the 1802-1803 period.